 Within one hundred and twenty days following the convening of each regular session of each 29 USC 675 Pub.
-Congress, the Secretary and the Secretary of Health and Human Services shall each prepare L 104-66 §3003 and submit to the President for transmittal to the Congress a report upon the subject matter terminated of this Act, the progress toward achievement of the purpose of this Act; the needs and requirements in the field of occupational safety and health, and any other relevant information.
-Such reports shall include information regarding occupational safety and health report to standards, and criteria for such standards, developed during the preceding year, sevaluation of standards and criteria previously developed under this Act, defining areas of emphasis for new criteria and standards; an evaluation of the degree of observance of applicable occupational safety and health standards, and a summary of inspection and enforcement activity undertaken; analysis and evaluation of research activities for which results have been obtained under governmental and nongovernmental spoasonship; an analysis of majo occupational diseases; evaluation of available control and measurement technology for hazards for which standards or criteria have been developed during the preceding year, description of cooperative efforts undertaken between Government agencies and other description or corporative entires undertaken between covernment of the preceding year, a progress report on the development of an adequate supply of trained manpower in the field of occupational safety and health, including estimates of future needs and the efforts being made by Government and others to meet those needs; listing of all toxic substances in industrial usage for which labeling requirements, criteria, or standards have not yet been established; and such recommendations for additional legislation as are deemed necessary to protect the safety and health of the worker and improve the administration of this Act.
+Congress, the Secretary and the Secretary of Health and Human Services shall each prepare L. 104-66 §3003 and submit to the President for transmittal to the Congress a report upon the subject matter of this Act, the progress toward achievement of the purpose of this Act, the needs and requirements in the field of occupational safety and health, and any other relevant information.
+Such reports shall include information regarding occupational safety and health standards, and criteria for such standards, developed during the preceding year; evaluation of standards and criteria previously developed under this Act, defining areas of emphasis for new criteria and standards; an evaluation of the degree of observance of applicable occupational safety and health standards, and a summary of inspection and enforcement activity undertaken; analysis and evaluation of research activities for which results have been obtained under governmental and nongovernmental sponsorship; an analysis of major occupational diseases; evaluation of available control and measurement technology for hazards for which standards or criteria have been developed during the preceding year; description of cooperative efforts undertaken between Government agencies and other interested parties in the implementation of this Act during the preceding year; a progress report on the development of an adequate supply of trained manpower in the field of occupational safety and health, including estimates of future needs and the efforts being occupational safety and health, including estimates or ruture needs and the errors being made by Government and others to meet those needs; listing of all toxic substances in industrial usage for which labeling requirements, criteria, or standards have not yet been established; and such recommendations for additional legislation as are deem-cessary to protect the safety and health of the worker and improve the administration of this Act.

+terminated provision relating to transmittal of report to Congress.

 SEC.
-27. National Commission on State Workmen's Compensation Laws (Text omitted.) 生200 29,1150,676 provision relating to transmittal of
+27. National Commission on St ate Workmen's Compensation Laws

+(Text omitted.)
+29 USC 676

 SEC.
-28. Economic Assistance to Small Businesses
+28. Economic Assist ance to Small Businesses

+(Text omitted.)
+See notes or omitted text.

 SEC.
-29. Additional Assistant Secretary of Labor
+29. Additional Assis stant Secretary of Labor

+(Text omitted.)
+See notes on omitted text.

 SEC.
-30. Additional Positions
+30. Additi onal Positions

+(Text omitted.)
+See notes on omitted text,

 SEC.
 31. Emergency Locator Beacons

-https://www.och-
+(Text omitted.)
+See notes on omitted text.